Beautiful Singing Bowl in Nature

 The shift in awareness may be subtle — trust that this is enough and valuable.

-This practice can take less than a minute.
-Returning to these three breaths can become a reliable touchstone — a way to listen, reset, and remember your own presence quietly within and around you.
+This practice can take less than a minute and can become a way to listen, reset, and remember your own presence.